Add To Favorites

 Build vocabulary by playing with a word and its synonyms.
 This fun chalk game can expand your knowledge, one word at a time.

-Ask a teacher to help you find a large, safe outdoor area on which to play this word-power game.
+Find a large, safe outdoor area on which to play this word-power game with the class.

 Draw a large circle.
 Divide it into at least 6 equal wedges using different colors of Crayola Giant Sidewalk Chalk.